sunfounder/pironman5-mini/docs/source/set_up/set_up_home_assistant.rst

 3. Install the **Pi Config Wizard** Add-on
 ------------------------------------------------------

-The **Pi Config Wizard** can help enable the configurations needed for Pironman 5, such as I2C and SPI.
+The **Pi Config Wizard** can help enable the configurations needed for Pironman 5 Mini, such as I2C and SPI.
 If not needed afterward, it can be removed.

 #.
 Find **Pi Config Wizard** in the SunFounder add-ons list and click to enter.